mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 subsequent version will discuss how the client can accept incoming UDP flows and TCP connections.

+TODO(mp): Not so true anymore, the stream mode part is covered, a simple sentence would cover the datagram mode IMO.

 # The datagram mode

 Our first mode of operation, called the datagram mode in this document,